dsaborg/sequence/README.md

 assertThat(squares, contains(16, 25, 36, 49, 64));
 ```

-Also because `Sequences` are `Iterables` they work beautifully in foreach loops:
+Also because each `Sequence` is an `Iterable` they work beautifully in foreach loops:

 ```Java
 Sequence<Integer> sequence = Sequence.ints().limit(3);